The Gunny Sack

 She first brought her veggie bake a few years ago and now we always ask that she bring it to holiday dinners.
 Finally, I had to ask her for the recipe and after making a couple of small changes, here is my Creamy Veggie Casserole.

-How To Make Creamy Vegetable Casserole
+How To Make

 Whisk butter, flour, and diced onion while cooking it over medium-low heat until it is light brown, for about 3 minutes.

-Add milk, salt and pepper continue whisking over medium-low heat until thickened.
+Add milk, salt, and pepper, continue whisking over medium-low heat until thickened.

-Cheesy Veggie Bake
+Bake

+Sprinkle with shredded cheddar cheese.
+Bake the vegetable casserole at 350°F for 25 minutes.
 Top with French fried onions and bake for an additional 5 minutes.

 2. I’m making this for a crowd and wondering if it can be doubled?
-When making this for large family holiday dinners, I double the recipe it and put it into a 9×13 inch pan.
+When making this for large family holiday dinners, I double the recipe and put it into a 9×13 inch pan.

 3. Can I make this a few hours ahead of time and keep in the fridge until ready to bake?
 Yes, but you will need to add several minutes to the baking time since the veggies and cream sauce will be cold.
 Cook until everything is hot and bubbly, then add the French fried onions and bake an extra 5 minutes.